dpaukov/combinatoricslib3/README.md

 ```

 ## Examples
-You can check out the example project to see how to use the library [combinatoricslib3-example](https://github.com/dpaukov/combinatoricslib3-example)
+You can check out an example project to see how to use the library [combinatoricslib3-example](https://github.com/dpaukov/combinatoricslib3-example)

 ## Development version 3.2.0
 1. [Simple combinations](#1-simple-combinations)